Anilrajput6441/Gema-Assignment/README.md

 1. Open your browser and navigate to `http://localhost:3000`
 2. You'll see a welcome message if no user data exists
+3. You will see DUmmy User Data , If you want create a user by clicking on '+' icon
-3. Click "Create user account first" to get started
+4. Click "Create user account first" to get started

 ## How to Run the Project